awsdocs/amazon-connect-admin-guide/doc_source/agent-event-stream-model.md

 If the agent set a next agent status, the data appears here\.
 + ARN—The ARN of the agent status that the agent has set as their next status\.
 + Name—This is the name of the agent status that the agent has set as their next status\.
-+ EnqueueTimestamp—The timestamp in ISO 8601 standard format for the time at which the agent set their next status and paused routing of incoming contacts\.
++ EnqueuedTimestamp—The timestamp in ISO 8601 standard format for the time at which the agent set their next status and paused routing of incoming contacts\.

   Type: String \(*yyyy*\-*mm*\-*dd*T*hh*:*mm*:*ss*\.*sss*Z\)
 Type: `NextAgentStatus` object\.